 When the pandemic hit, however, it quickly pivoted to retail with a direct to consumer launch offering 2-day delivery nationwide, and a rollout in the frozen plant-based aisle at Sprouts in April, with more products to hit the retailer's shelves in July.

-Additional retailers are coming on board in September, said Mackay, who raised $10m earlier this year with investors including Rastelli, and says the brand will be making additional announcements on funding in the next couple of weeks.
+Additional retailers are coming on board in September, said Mackay, who raised some money earlier this year with investors including Rastelli, and says the brand will be making additional announcements on funding in the next couple of weeks.